-The Integrated Logic Analyzer (ILA) core allows you to perform in-system debugging of post-implementation designs on an FPGA device.
+The Integrated Logic Analyzer (ILA) core allows you to perform in-system debugging of postimplementation designs on a device.
 Use this core when you need to monitor signals in the design.
 You can also use this feature to trigger on hardware events and capture data at system speeds.